Sharing the Independent Course Evaluation from University of Worcester

 The report particularly highlights the DCC team’s ability to “make an emotionally fragile group feel safe and supported”.

-The report goes on to look at the future for DCC courses including sustainability, spreading the word, perceived barriers to attendance and possible topics and groups for future courses and services; all of which will be fed in to service development alongside ongoing research led by Tracey Wilkinson, DCC Professor of Family Care in Dementia.
+The report goes on to look at the future for DCC courses including sustainability, spreading the word, perceived barriers to attendance and possible topics and groups for future courses and services; all of which will be fed in to service development alongside ongoing research led by Tracey Williamson, DCC Professor of Family Care in Dementia.

 Teresa Atkinson will be presenting her findings again at UK Dementia Congress in Doncaster on 7th November 2019 with the opportunity for questions.